roryl/zsx/README.md

 ### Usage

-You use zx-sync-params when you need to keep URL state synchronized across all links on the page even when only a small subset of the page content is updated.
+You use zx-sync-params when you need to keep URL state synchronized across all links on the page, even when only a small subset of the page content is updated.

 This is necessary when URL contains important state that should persist across subsequent clicks, but the content from the zx-swap does not touch all of the links on the page.

 The logic performed is as follows:

-- **WHEN** a link with zx-sync-params is clicked
+- **WHEN** a link with `zx-sync-params` is clicked
-- **FOR** each other link on the page
+- **FOR** each link on the page
-- **FOR** each of the parameters in zx-sync-param
+- **FOR** each of the parameters in the clicked `zx-sync-params`
 - **IF** that parameter is in the other link's `href`
 - **THEN** pdate the parameter to the value of the parameter in the clicked link.
-- **UNLESS** the other link itself contains a zx-sync-param with the same parameter name
+- **UNLESS** the other link itself contains a `zx-sync-params` with the same parameter name

 `zx-sync-params` can take a single parameter or multiple parameters.